EdwinDian/Piano/README.md

 # Requirements
-Complete assignment in 2 different programming languages of your choice Provide a github link to 2 project upon completion
+Complete assignment in 2 different programming languages of your choice.
+Provide a github link to 2 project upon completion

 # Assignment